vosaul/status.im/content/status.md

 ## status.events

-Events are essentially the glue that allow you to commuicate with the Status Chat API effectively.
+Events are essentially the glue that allow you to commuicate with the Status API effectively.

 ## status.events.SET_VALUE
 ```js